Phobos (moon): Physical characteristics

 Phobos has dimensions of 26 × 23 × 18 km, and retains too little mass to be rounded under its own gravity.
 Phobos does not have an atmosphere due to its low mass and low gravity.
 It is one of the least reflective bodies in the Solar System, with an albedo of about 0.071.
-Infrared spectra show that it has carbon-rich material found in carbonaceous chondrites, and its composition shows similarities to that of Mars's surface.
+Infrared spectra show that it has carbon-rich material such as that found in carbonaceous chondrites, and its composition shows similarities to that of Mars's surface.
 Phobos's density is too low to be solid rock, and it is known to have significant porosity.
 These results led to the suggestion that Phobos might contain a substantial reservoir of ice.
 Spectral observations indicate that the surface regolith layer lacks hydration, but ice below the regolith is not ruled out.
 Surface temperatures range from about −4 C on the sunlit side to −112 C on the shadowed side.

 Unlike Deimos, Phobos is heavily cratered, with one of the craters near the equator having a central peak despite the moon's small size.
 The most prominent of these is the crater Stickney, an impact crater 9 km in diameter, which takes up a substantial proportion of the moon's surface area.
 As with the Saturnian moon Mimas's crater Herschel, the impact that created Stickney probably almost shattered Phobos.